genthaler/elm-grid-war/README.md

 - look up available free/pd/ccl graphics/sounds/models
 - gif/svg/webgl/css
 - Halt when there are no more members of a team
 - Extract current AI as a module
-- have characters move roughly in a direction i.e. record last direction, only deviate 1 off straight
+- eExtract map generation as a module.
-- refine message passing? or use Debug.log?
+- Refine message passing? or use Debug.log?
 Currently using Result for message passing, not really working
-- start to refine the UI, use cell select to display statuses
+- Start to refine the UI, use cell select to display statuses

 ## AI
 ### Types